splace/angle/README.md

 }
 ```

-# angles encoded as ints.
+# angles encoded as integers.

 Here an Angle is a uint32 with its whole range representing one revolution.